Hard Rubbish Collections

 Excess material will be left and the resident will be responsible for the removal.
 Note that an expiation fee (fine) may apply as items left on public property constitutes illegal dumping.

 Items collected include:

 - Household white goods, e.g. fridges, washing machines, stoves.
-Note: for safety reasons, fridge doors must be removed
+(For safety reasons, fridge doors must be removed).

-- Household furniture, e.g. cupboards, chairs, beds; (see entry below regarding mattresses).
+- Household furniture, e.g. cupboards, chairs, beds (see below for more on mattresses).